About

 What You'll Find Here

 Honest restaurant reviews — Every place on this list I've actually eaten at, paid for, and formed a real opinion on.
-Sponsored posts will still be 100% honest, but will have a disclaimer added.
+If I ever get any free food out of this endeavor, I’ll let you know (and still give my real two cents).

-Curated top lists — The best spots by cuisine, occasion, or neighborhood — no filler.
+Curated top lists — The best spots for pigging out or having a good time.

 More to come — Experiences, things to do, and hidden gems that don't make the usual lists.